-Our 2019 lamp convention will be held at Harrisonburg, VA in conjunction with a lamp auction that will be held at Jeffrey S Evans Auctions.
+Our 2019 lamp convention was held at Harrisonburg, VA in conjunction with part one of the Lynch lamp auction at Jeffrey S Evans Auctions.
 October 17-19, 2019.
-More details will follow.